xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>searches for contacts (UC1)</ins>.
 2. User issues a command to sort the displayed list.
-3. AddressBook sorts the displayed list based on the specified criteria.
+3. System sorts the displayed list based on the specified criteria.
-4. AddressBook displays the sorted list of contacts.
+4. System displays the sorted list of contacts.
     Use case ends.

 **Extensions**

 * 2a.
 User provides an invalid sort command format or missing sort criteria.
     * 2a1.
-AddressBook shows an error message indicating the invalid command format or missing criteria.
+System shows an error message indicating the invalid command format or missing criteria.
       Use case resumes at step 1.
 * 2b.
 User provides an unsupported sort criteria.
     * 2b1.
-AddressBook shows an error message indicating that the specified criteria is not supported for sorting.
+System shows an error message indicating that the specified criteria is not supported for sorting.
       Use case resumes at step 1.

 **Use case: UC10 - Export multiple matching contacts**